in the Haines Borough

 Geography and Climate

-- Lutak lies just north of Haines, near Lutak Inlet and Chilkoot Lake, in the Haines Borough.
+- Mud Bay lies just south of Haines, off Mud Bay Road, on the Chilkat Inlet in Haines Borough.

 - The area has a maritime climate characterized by cool summers and mild winters.
 Average summer temperatures range from 46 to 76 °F; winter temperatures range from 13 to 36 °F.